Your Cart is Empty

-The other type of stye is an external hordeolum and typically looks like a pimple that has “come to a head,” meaning it has a white top and is ready to pop (But please don't!).
+The other type is an external hordeolum and typically looks like a pimple that has “come to a head,” meaning it has a white top and is ready to pop (But please don't!).
 This is caused by a blockage of the gland of Zeis or Moll.

 The glands of Zeis and Moll service the eyelashes, secreting oil onto them, keeping them clean and moisturized.